andrasq/node-qdate/Readme.md

 return the list of known timezone names as an array of strings

-### adjust( timestamp, delta, units )
+### adjust( timestamp, delta, unit )

 return the Date corresponding to the timestamp adjusted by +/- delta units.
-Units may be one of 'year', 'month', 'week', 'day', 'hour', 'minute' or 'second' or 'millisecond'.
+Unit may be one of 'year', 'month', 'week', 'day', 'hour', 'minute', 'second' or 'millisecond'.

 ### strtotime( timespec [,tzName] )